silnrsi/wstr/src/content/docs/topics/computing/utw-lightning-talk-links-2025.md

 lastUpdated: 2025-11-13
 ---

-Here are links to information and resources mentioned in the [SIL Locale Data Tools Lighting Talk][utw-presentation] at the Unicode Technical Workshop in Novemeber 2025.
+Here are links to information and resources mentioned in the [SIL Locale Data Tools Lighting Talk][utw-presentation] at the Unicode Technical Workshop in November 2025.

 - [Langtags via the LDML API][langtags-api]
 - [Langtags via Github][langtags-github]